RL4AA/RL4AA26/content/_index.md

 RL4AA welcomes seasoned RL practitioners as well as newcomers.
 We are doing our best to make sure there is something for everyone, from introductory tutorials to advanced research talks.

+Note also that this year's workshop is organised in coordination with [5th ICFA Beam Dynamics Mini-Workshop on Machine Learning for Particle Accelerators (MaLAPA) workshop](https://indico.cern.ch/event/1382428/) at CERN.
+Both workshops are organised such that you can attend them one after the other.

 We are looking forward to welcoming you to Hamburg in 2025!

 ## Keynote Speakers